Mak1003/Blood_Bank_SpringBoot_project/README.md

 | POST |	/api/requests |	Submit new blood request |
 | GET |	/api/requests |	Fetch all requests |
 | PUT	| /api/requests/{id}/approve |	Approve request (Admin only) |

+Test these using Postman, cURL, or any REST client.

+---

+## 🧑‍💻 Author

+## 👋 Mahesh Anil Kharote
+📧 maheshkharote2580@example.com

+## 🪪 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it with proper attribution.

+## ⭐ Support

+If you found this project helpful, please ⭐ Star the repository and share it with others!
+Contributions and pull requests are welcome!

+<p align="center"> Built with ❤️ using <b>Spring Boot & MySQL</b><br> © 2025 Mahesh Kharote </p>